shamblett/cmis/README.md

 The main API is contained in the Cmis and CmisSession classes along with usage information.

-Testing is achieved via an interactive test suite, full details are contained in the '/test/doc/Using The Test Suite document'.
+Testing is achieved via an interactive test suite for the browser client, full details are contained in the '/test/doc/Using The Test Suite document'.
 Detailed usage information and result parsing can be obtained by inspecting the test/src files that drive the test suite.
 The 'test/output/ pictures' directory contains several screenshots of the output from the Alfresco test server above.

-Being browser based CORS restrictions apply, all testing was done via an Apache proxy server configuration of which is supplied in the 'test/doc/httpd-vhosts.conf' file.
+For the browser based client CORS restrictions apply, all testing was done via an Apache proxy server configuration of which is supplied in the 'test/doc/httpd-vhosts.conf' file.
 Please be aware of this before using thsi package.